mrdougal/heroku-study-notes/integration/salesforce-connect.md

   - if getting too expensive could try [heroku connect](./heroku-connect.md), requires more work up front.

 - Respects user permissions (with regards to what they can see)

+## With Heroku

+- Can use Heroku connect to expose data to Salesforce connect
+- Any OData 2.0 source can be pulled into Salesforce